AdaCore/spark2014/docs/lrm/source/subprograms.rst

         attributes that are dependent on the value of the object and shall not be used are X'Old and X'Update] and

-      - is always fully initialized by a call of the subprogram. ;
+      - is always fully initialized by a call of the subprogram;

     * otherwise the ``global_item`` denotes both an input and an output, and has a ``mode_selector`` of In_Out.